Ayush-shaw27/Amazon_powerbi/README.md

 5. 🛠 Tech Stack

-List of key technologies used to build the dasshboard a] 📊 Power BI Desktop – Main data visualization platform used for report creation b] 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data c] 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic d] 🧬 Data Modeling – Relationships established among tables to enable accurate, cross-filtered reporting e] 📁 File Format – .pbix used for development and .png for dashboard previews/screenshots
+List of key technologies used to build the dasshboard
+* 📊 Power BI Desktop – Main data visualization platform used for report creation

+* 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data

+* 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic

+* 🧬 Data Modeling – Relationships established among tables to enable accurate, cross-filtered reporting

+* 📁 File Format – .pbix used for development and .png for dashboard previews/screenshots

 7. 🔗 Data Source